jzzheng22/jasonzheng.co.uk/projects.md

     content: >-
       * Wrote a compiler in **C++** to generate MIPS assembly from a subset of pre-processed C90 code.
-      * Wrote a transspiler to translate a subset of C into equivalent Python.
+      * Wrote a transpiler to translate a subset of C into equivalent Python.

       * Used Flex and Yacc to implement lexing and parsing functionality.